yashmalikk/sorted-list/README.md

 # Usage

-insert <integer> : add to list
+insert "integer" : add to list

-count <integer> : Prints the number of time the integer is in list
+count "integer" : Prints the number of time the integer is in list

 print : prints the list